frankgoong/WorldDefender/README.md

 # WorldDefender.py
 I made it by PYTHON 3.
-\nWeek 3 Assignment of Interaction Logic Class in SVA.
+It's Week 3 Assignment of Interaction Logic Class in SVA.